Episode II: Part III - Calamity strikes the Stargazer

 “Neither did I,” Xuriya answered.
 “I was informed by Commander Beta of the assignment after my replacement assumed my duties on the bridge.

 “Couldn’t have selected a better host,” the Captain replied sincerely.
 Turning his attention to Leia, he formally introduced her to his Communications Officer.
 As Foxwell proceeded with the introduction, he noticed Xuriya appeared somewhat less than enthusiastic.
 There was no smile, no return greeting, not even the offer of a handshake.
 Foxwell took notice, but was interrupted before he could speculate on it further.

 “Captain, so nice of you to accompany my daughter to the welcome aboard dinner,” Professor Adana said, catching Foxwell off guard.
 “I was just speaking with your Chief Engineer across the room when I caught a glimpse of you and Leia.
 Will you be sitting at our table?”

 “We will, father,” Leia quickly replied, answering before the Captain could respond, surprising everyone with her unexpected declaration.
 She placed her hands around Foxwell’s arm, moving closer to him.
 Xuriya stared in disbelief at her brazenness.
 Who the hell does she think she is answering for the Captain?

 Foxwell smirked in response to Leia’s announcement.
-He had given no thought to seating arrangements.
+He had given no thought as to seating arrangements.
 It was his usual practice at such events to ‘work the room,’ enjoying a cocktail while greeting and making small talk with guests and ship’s company, choosing where to sit only when the culinary staff began service.

 “May I speak with you Captain?” a familiar voice audible outside the circle Foxwell, Xuriya, and the Stargazer’s two guests had formed.
 It was Beta.
 She was projecting her usual unreadable expression.

 “If you will excuse me,” the Captain politely announced, stepping away from his guests to confer privately with his second-in-command.
 “What is it Beta?”
 Foxwell quietly asked.